primev/contracts/docs/PreConfirmations.md

 ## PreConfCommitmentStore

-This contract allows users to make precommitments and bids and provides a mechanism for the oracle to verify and process them.
+This contract allows bidders to make precommitments and bids and provides a mechanism for the oracle to verify and process them.

 _This contract should not be used in production as it is for demonstration purposes._